KygoSkyrus/skychat/NOTES.md

 //In this example, the add function takes two arguments and returns their sum.
 The addOne function is a curried version of the add function that takes one argument and returns a function that adds that argument to 1.
 ```

+- onKeyUp are no needed on inputs which are enclosed in a form to go to next field.. its a by deafult feature of a  form

+- **firebase**
 - in firebase auth.onAuthStateChanged is a very usefull asset to know if a user is till logged in or not,, this is for every auth method(firebase ogin, google etc),,, without setting any extra cookie or session
+- the per day limit for sending signin email link is 10,, to get more billing instrument should be added